Copypeng/react-native-HsvToRgb/README.md

-# react-native-HsvToRgb
+## Introduction

-a helper to convert HSV(HSB) color to RGB
+A helper to convert HSV(HSB) color to RGB.

+As in react native framework, only #hex|rbg|rbga colors are accepted，I made this helper to convert HSV to RGB.

+## Install

+## Useage